Anoka Child Support Attorneys

 - Basic support: These payments are for a child's housing, food, clothing, transportation, education, and similar expenses to care for the child.

 - Medical support: Payments to provide for health and dental insurance, the costs of health and dental insurance provided by the other parent, and payments for the costs of uninsured or unreimbursed medical and dental expenses.

 - Childcare support: Payments for daycare when parents are at work or school.

 Minnesota law uses Child Support Guidelines to compute the amount of child support by using the gross income of both parents, the number of children, and the number of overnights each parent is granted in a court order.

 Questions concerning child support do not only come up when the child is born or when parties divorce.
 Parents may need to review child support determinations when circumstances such as income or expenses change.

 An experienced child support attorney at Bolt Hoffer Boyd Law Firm can help you understand the complex nature of child support and determine a course of action to fit you and your family.
 Whether you are paying child support or receiving it, we will be with you every step of the way.

-If you have questions about setting, modifying, paying, enforcing, and terminating child support, contact Bold Hoffer Boyd Law Firm at (763) 406-7000 for a free initial consultation with a child support lawyer.
+If you have questions about setting, modifying, paying, enforcing, and terminating child support, contact Bold Hoffer Boyd Law Firm at (763) 292-2102 for a free initial consultation with a child support lawyer in Anoka.